TransBioInfoLab/pathwayPCA_PROTEOMICS_Supplement/README.md

 ## Data
 **Assays:** The raw data files for these examples are too large to store on GitHub.
 Please check the `README.txt` file in `extdata/` for names, descriptions, and hyperlinks to the data files.
 Download these data files (**with no changes**) to your local copy of this `extdata/` directory (the report uses relative file paths for data import).
 The workflow manuscript contains all code necessary for data pre-processing and sample matching.
 If you pre-process the data in your own way, we can not claim that you will get similar results to what we have shown.

 **Pathway Collections:** We provide the pathway collections we used for analysis.
-You can use your own, but the results will likely be different (this is *pathway* PCA after all).
+You can use your own, but the results will likely be different (this is *pathway* PCA after all, the choice of pathway collection is important).